ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 # Introduction

-Remote Attestation provides a way for an entity (the Relying Party) to determine the health and provenance of an endpoint (a host, or Attester).
-Knowledge of the health of the entity, allows for a determination of trustworthiness of the endpoint.
+Remote Attestation provides a way for an entity (the Relying Party) to determine the health and provenance of an endpoint/host (the Attester).
+Knowledge of the health of the endpoint allows for a determination of trustworthiness of the endpoint.

 ## Motivation

-The IETF has long spent it's time focusing on threats to the communication channel (see {{RFC3552}} and {{DOLEV-YAO}}), assuming that the end-points could be trusted, and were under the observation of a trusted, well-trained professional.
+The IETF has long spent it's time focusing on threats to the communication channel (see {{RFC3552}} and {{DOLEV-YAO}}), assuming that endpoints could be trusted and were under the observation of trusted, well-trained professionals.
 This assumption has not been true since the days of the campus mini-computer.
-For some time after the desktop PC became ubiquitous the threat to the end-points has been dealt with as an internal matter, with generally poor results.
+For some time after the desktop PC became ubiquitous, the threat to the endpoints has been dealt with as an internal matter, with generally poor results.
-Enterprises have done some deployment of Network Endpoint Assessment ({{RFC5209}}) to assess the security posture about an endpoint (host), but it has not been ubiquitous.
+Enterprises have done some deployment of Network Endpoint Assessment ({{RFC5209}}) to assess the security posture about an endpoint, but it has not been ubiquitous.

-The movement towards personal mobile devices ("smartphones") and the continuing threat from unmanaged residential desktops has resulted in a renewed interest in standardizing internet-scale end-point remote attestation.
+The movement towards personal mobile devices ("smartphones") and the continuing threat from unmanaged residential desktops has resulted in a renewed interest in standardizing internet-scale endpoint remote attestation.
-Additionally, the rise of the Internet of Things (IoT) has made this issue even more critical: some skeptics have even renamed it to the Internet of Threats {{iothreats}} :-)  IoT devices have poor or non-existant user interfaces, so there are not even good ways to assess the health of the devices manually: a need to determine the health via remote attestation is now critical.
+Additionally, the rise of the Internet of Things (IoT) has made this issue even more critical: some skeptics have even renamed it to the Internet of Threats {{iothreats}} :-)  IoT devices have poor or non-existent user interfaces, as such as there are not even good ways to assess the health of the devices manually: a need to determine the health via remote attestation is now critical.

 In addition to the health of the device, knowledge of its provenance helps to determine the level of trust, and prevents attacks to the supply chain.
 <!--